Hipparchus-Math/hipparchus/src/site/markdown/userguide/distribution.md

 [IntegerDistribution](../apidocs/org/hipparchus/distribution/IntegerDistribution.html) and
 [MultivariateRealDistribution](../apidocs/org/hipparchus/distribution/MultivariateRealDistribution.html)
 interfaces serve as base types.
-These serve as the basis for all the distributions directly supported by Apache Commons Math.
+These serve as the basis for all the distributions directly supported by Hipparchus.
 To aid in implementing distributions, the [AbstractRealDistribution](../apidocs/org/hipparchus/distribution/AbstractRealDistribution.html), [AbstractIntegerDistribution](../apidocs/org/hipparchus/distribution/AbstractIntegerDistribution.html) and [AbstractMultivariateRealDistribution](../apidocs/org/hipparchus/distribution/AbstractMultivariateRealDistribution.html)